Oaklands School is a proud supporter of the Eco-Schools programme.

 We are passionate about the environment and sustainability at Oaklands.
-We have a well-established Eco group which has been working tirelessly towards regaining our Green Flag status.
-This group is made up of a representative from each class, responsible for investigating, recording and spreading the Eco word.
+We have a well-established Eco group which has been working tirelessly towards our Green Flag goals.
+This group is made up of representatives from each class, responsible for investigating, recording and spreading the Eco word.
 But our Eco journey is a whole school effort, every pupil is involved in some way in our Eco work.

-- Our No Litter Glitter campaign in the run up to Christmas.
+- A No Glitter Litter campaign in the run up to Christmas.
 We demonstrated and shared ideas for environmentally friendly and glitter free decorations.

 - Litter picks.
-We have been regularly collecting litter from the Millennium Woods and our local environment.
-We even had pupils out along the cycle paths on bikes and walkers collecting litter as they went.
+We regularly collect litter from the Millennium Woods and our local environment.
+We even have pupils out along the cycle paths on bikes and walkers collecting litter.

-- We’ve been raising awareness of what can and can’t be recycled along with organising efficient and regular recycling around the school.
+- We raised awareness of what can and can’t be recycled along with organising efficient and regular recycling around the school.

-- Building bug hotels and making bird feeders to encourage more wildlife within our school grounds.
+- We built bug hotels and bird feeders to encourage more wildlife within our school grounds.

 The Eco-Schools International Green Flag Award is designed to encourage pupil-led, whole school action for the environment.